maronglamin/marketplus/appBackend/README.md

 ## Overview

-Backend service for the SNAP App, handling authentication, user management, and device verification.
+Backend service for the SNAP, handling authentication, user management, and device verification.

 ## Features